 Simply put, a maintenance mechanic is someone who repairs mechanical equipment, installs new units, upgrades old ones, and helps maintains mechanical assets in good condition.

 They generally work under a maintenance supervisor or senior technician.

-Also called industrial maintenance mechanics or general maintenance technicians, they can work on an on-call basis, as well as according to their own maintenance schedules.
+Also called maintenance mechanics or general maintenance technicians, they can work on an on-call basis, as well as according to their own maintenance schedules.

 Here is a brief overview of their job responsibilities:

 - Disassemble each piece of equipment down to the fundamentals and replace faulty parts

 - Collaborate with carpentry experts, plumbers, electricians, and maintenance managers for equipment maintenance operations